 PROPOSED

 47. The Tournament Director, when seeding ACTEBA sanctioned Tournaments and/or Competitions, may consult with other members of the Committee before finalising the seedings.
 The Tournament Director will seed all players in the first round of all State Championship events, based on the latest available ACTEBA Rankings.
 Once a Championship and/or Tournament has been seeded, those seeding’s will be maintained throughout each subsequent round of the event.
-Where no rankings exist (for example Masters), seeds will be based on the previous two years results for that event.
+Where no rankings exist (for example 9 Ball), seeds will be based on the previous two years results for that event.

 CURRENT